MiltonGreat/Shipments-Delayed/README.md

 # Shipments Delayed Prediction

-## Project Overview
+### Project Overview

-This project aims to predict the likelihood of shipment delays using a machine learning model based on historical shipment data.
-By using features such as shipment type, origin, destination, and more, the model determines the risk of delay for each shipment.
-The solution includes data preprocessing, model training, hyperparameter tuning, and evaluation using various machine learning algorithms like Random Forest, XGBoost, and LightGBM.
+This project aims to predict the likelihood of shipment delays using machine learning models based on historical shipment data.
+By leveraging features such as shipment type, origin, destination, and geospatial data, the model determines the risk of delay for each shipment.
+The solution includes data preprocessing, model training, hyperparameter tuning, and evaluation using multiple machine learning algorithms.

-## Dataset
+### Dataset

 The dataset consists of historical shipment data with the following important features:

 - Shipment Details: Shipment type, origin, destination, pickup/drop-off latitude/longitude.
 - Target Variable: is_delayed (1 = delayed, 0 = on-time).

-## Project Steps
+### Project Steps

 1. Data Preprocessing: Includes handling missing values, feature scaling, and encoding categorical variables.
 2. Multiple Models Evaluated: Logistic Regression, Decision Tree, Random Forest, XGBoost, LightGBM, and SVM.
-3. Hyperparameter Tuning: Utilizes RandomizedSearchCV and GridSearchCV for finding the best hyperparameters.
+3. Hyperparameter Tuning: Use GridSearchCV for finding the best hyperparameters.
-4. SMOTE: Balances the dataset by oversampling minority classes.
+4. SMOTE: Use SMOTE (Synthetic Minority Over-sampling Technique) to balance the dataset.
 5. Model Performance Evaluation: Evaluates models using metrics like accuracy, ROC-AUC, precision, recall, and F1-score.

-## Key Results
+### Key Results

-Model Performance

-- From the output, it is evident that the models, particularly RandomForest and XGBoost, are performing exceptionally well with extremely high accuracy and ROC-AUC scores.

-Classification Report
+- Best Model: RandomForestClassifier
+- Accuracy: 99.84%
+- AUC-ROC: 99.98%

+### Key Findings

+- The RandomForestClassifier achieved exceptionally high accuracy and ROC-AUC scores, performing well on both majority and minority classes.
+- Cross-validation was applied to ensure robustness and reduce overfitting risk.
-- The classification report shows that the model is performing near perfectly on both the majority class (on-time shipments) and the minority class (delayed shipments).
-This is an important achievement considering class imbalance is often an issue in shipment delay prediction.
+- SMOTE effectively improved model performance on the minority class (delayed shipments).
-Risk of Overfitting

-- Given the training accuracy of 1.0, there is a potential risk of overfitting, especially since the test accuracy is also extremely high.
-However, based on the high test performance, it seems the model is generalizing well.
-Cross-validation was used to ensure the robustness of the model, which helps mitigate the risk of overfitting.
-Use of SMOTE

-- SMOTE (Synthetic Minority Over-sampling Technique) was applied to balance the dataset.
-This is a crucial step as it helps improve the performance of the model on the minority class (is_delayed = 1).

 ### Potential Improvements